Graduate Certificate in Church Planting and Revitalization

-The Graduate Certificate in Church Planting and Revitalization forms pioneer leaders attentive to God and God’s world.
-Participants in the certificate program will learn to listen to the Holy Spirit and their communities, they will practice leading teams in discerning God’s activity, and they will engage regular rhythms of spiritual practice to renew their own souls and enable deeper discernment in their own life and calling.
+The Graduate Certificate in Church Planting and Revitalization forms pioneer leaders who listen to the Holy Spirit and to their communities, who convene and lead teams in discerning God’s work, and who maintain individual and community practices to renew their souls, enabling deeper discernment in their own life and their community’s life and calling.

 How Does the Certificate Program Work?

-This church planting certificate program is designed for church leaders who are actively engaged in (or contemplating the launch of) a new worshiping community or serving a church undergoing transformation.
-The program is intended to form and equip non-ordained leaders of missional ventures as well as ordained pastors who sense a calling toward church planting or revitalization.
+This church planting certificate program is designed for practitioners who are actively engaged in (or contemplating the launch of) a new worshiping community or serving a church undergoing transformation.
+The program is intended to form and equip non-ordained leaders as well as ordained pastors who sense a calling to revitalizing community anchor churches or planting contextually-based church communities.

-Through four hybrid courses, concurrent field work, a coaching relationship, and an integrative capstone project, students must complete 18 hours of coursework for this certificate.
-The church planting certificate program begins in June 2017 and on-campus intensives take place quarterly for 12 months, including completion and presentation of the students’ capstone projects.
+Through four hybrid courses, concurrent field work, a coaching relationship, and an integrative capstone project, students must complete 18 hours of accredited, graduate level coursework for this certificate.
+The church planting certificate program begins in June and on-campus intensives take place quarterly for 12 months, including completion and presentation of the students’ capstone projects.

 Certificate Program Schedule